mifki/dfremote-ios-help/notes.md

 ### Major Missing Stuff

-Routes, hauling, workshop profiles, stockpile-workshop links.
+Routes, hauling, stockpile-workshop links.
 Embark site location chooser is limited.

 ### Other

-* Only top two levels of settings available for stockpiles
 * Designation priorities and automining are not supported
 * Embarks larger than 5 embark tiles are not supported
 * No creature graphics